simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

 The character '*' is reserved in the CS global key namespace.
 The current functions of this character as as follows:
 - a wild card character in searches.
-- a wild card character used in object delete operation.
+- a wild card character used in the delete operation.

 ##### REQ-5.1.03-SKVS-APIL-FK: Key Searching/Finding Resume